-Discusses the 10-year plan of upcoming construction projects on the BYU-Idaho campus, as well as minor remodel and landscaping projects in progress, as well as needs of facilities such as furniture in various locations of the campus.
-Asseses the most efficient way to allocate the resources that the church has alotted to BYU-Idaho for various upkeep and upgrade needs.
+Discusses the 10-year plan of upcoming construction projects on the BYU-Idaho campus, as well as minor remodel and landscaping projects in progress, and needs of facilities such as furniture in various locations of the campus.
+Assesses the most efficient way to allocate the resources that the church has allotted to BYU-Idaho for various upkeep and upgrade needs.

 BYU-Idaho's Communication Council was organized by President's Council to better meet the need for unity and quality in institutional communication.
 The council oversees materials intended for official BYU-Idaho marks or identity elements.
 This includes internal and external institutional communication originating from all areas and organizations on campus.

 The council operates under the guidance of President's Council and provides direction according to established university policies.
 The council may also review, provide input on, and develop communication policy for the entire campus.